 Act now?

-While the IRA provides that the rebates are available for projects begun on or after August 16, 2022, projects must fulfill all federal and state program requirements.
+While the IRA provides that the rebates are available for projects beginning on or after August 16, 2022, projects must fulfill all federal and state program requirements.
 The federal government, however, has indicated that it’ll be difficult for states to offer rebates for projects completed before their programs are up and running.
 In the meantime, though, projects might qualify for other federal tax breaks.
 Contact an Axley & Rode advisor to determine the most tax-efficient approach to energy efficiency.

 © 2024